Is capitalism cramping your style?

 Charter flights offer more options than part ownership because you can book a jet anytime to anywhere.
 Hire a whole aircraft and it’s yours to do with what you want.
 Just don’t be surprised if the seats are covered in avion blonde leather and the attendant is called Nicole.

-Cabins on entry level private jets are very crammed.
-So take pain killers and book a masseur at the other end.
+Cabins on entry level private jets are very cramped.
+So take painkillers and book a masseur at the other end.
 Also don’t be surprised if you find chicken bones wedged in the seat cushion.

 So much for plain sailing.
 You may as well spread your wings and fly first class.